Helsinki Metro: Safety

 Passenger safety instructions are inside train carriages above the doors and stations at ticket hall and platforms.
 These instructions direct passengers to use emergency phones and also include an emergency phone number to traffic center.
-There is emergency-stop handles at platforms, which are used to stop the train either arriving or departing in cases such as person trapped between doors, or person fallen onto track.
+Emergency stop handles at platforms discharge traction current and set nearby signals to danger.
+These handles can be used for example in case a person or an animal falls on the track, wanders there unauthorised or is trapped between the train doors.
 There are emergency brake handles inside the carriage next to the door.

 Especially for people with visual impairments, all platforms have a yellow line marking the safe area on platform.
 Additionally, there are fire extinguishers on trains and in stations.